RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 CRM integrations | Custom business analytics |

-Advanced call queues | |
+Advanced call queues |

-Ultra
+RingEX Ultra plan

-However, you should know this ‘unlimited’ storage doesn’t include video meetings, and all your files are subject to time-based deletion policies (more on this later).
+However, you should know the ‘unlimited’ storage doesn’t include video meetings, and all your files are subject to time-based deletion policies (more on this later).
 Plus, there are limits on SMS and toll-free minutes.
 This could get frustrating as your business grows.

 Key features | What’s missing |